alaffu/MineVision/README.md

 # Mine Vision
-The aim of this project is by using real time computer vision to recognize certain block do all the necessary steps to get there and mine these blocks automatically.
+The aim of this project is by using real time computer vision to recognize certain block it'd be able to do all the necessary steps to get to that block and mine it automatically.

 Example: Recognize the white trees and chop them.